oc-shopaholic/oc-shopaholic-docs/product/collection/collection.md

 ### filterByPrice($fStartPrice, $fStopPrice, _[$iPriceTypeID = null]_)

-Method applies a filter by range of offer price from $fStartPrice to $fStopPrice.
+Method applies filter by range of offer price from $fStartPrice to $fStopPrice.
 Method available with [Filter for Shopaholic](plugins/home.md#filter-for-shopaholic) plugin.

 If $fStartPrice has empty value, then method applies filter by range of offer price from 0 to $fStopPrice.
 If $fStopPrice has empty value, then method applies filter by range of offer price from $fStartPrice.